gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 see [part one of this series](https://code.gematik.de/tech/2025/12/22/fhir-path-in-demis-part1.html)).

 #### Static Validation via FHIRPath Expressions

 For each scenario in the rule tree, we generate matching FHIRPath expressions and apply them to the message under review.
 Because the rule tree—unlike the RKI table—does not allow duplicate scenarios, we reduce the number of checks to the minimum necessary.
+This static validation can be made without any other context.
+It just validates the state of fields in the current notification.
+If all static checks are valid, the external checks will be performed.

 #### Dynamic Validation via external Checks

-FHIRPath expressions only allow the static validation of the one notification, that is currently under review.
+External Checks proof for initial notifications, that no other notification with the same ID exists.
-The LCM describes scenarios for supplementary and follow up notifications that require the existance of a initial notification with the same disease category.
+Further the LCM describes scenarios for supplementary and follow up notifications that require the reference to an initial notification with the same ID and disease category.

+These external checks can't be made static due to the limited scope to the state of the current notification and require the context of all previous notifications in the lifecycle via additional validation logic in java.
+The notification or relatesTo ID can be extracted from the current notification via FHIRPath in the external check and is used to make a dynamic request to a service, that serves the notification category of a previous notification, with the same Notification ID.
+For follow up or supplementary notifications the received disease category will be compared with the one extracted by FHIRPath from the current notification.
+If the external check for the scenario is valid as well, the notification is valid.

 ### Performance